-By participating in College Board’s free Student Search Service®, colleges can send you information to help you find a school that's a good fit for you.
-Follow the instructions below to start receiving letters and emails from colleges.
+By participating in College Board’s free Student Search Service®, colleges and universities can send you information to help you find a school that's a good fit for you.
+Follow the instructions below to start receiving letters and emails from colleges and universities.

 How do I participate?

 - First, you’ll need a College Board account.
 If you don’t have a College Board account yet, it’s easy to sign up for one here.

 - Once you’re logged in to your account, visit this page.
 At the top of the page, you'll be able to see if you're currently participating in Student Search Service.
 If you're not, you can join by clicking the yellow button.

 - If you've already joined Search, click the yellow button to update your info and preferences.
 Keeping your information up-to-date helps colleges and scholarships send you relevant communications.